Architect D’arcy Jones on daily life from the perspective of small projects,

 2. Why are prefabricated cabins so popular?

 Since all of our jobs are built with time-tested conventional concrete or wood-frame construction, it is rarely difficult to find skilled labour even in small out-of-the-way locations.
 Finding local suppliers for better quality contemporary windows, doors, fixtures, and finishes is almost always difficult though.
+Having prefabricated buildings constructed can help not only individuals but businesses too, they have a multitude of uses.

 3. In 2009, you participated in a competition for 24 Sussex Drive.
 Describe what makes that site intriguing.